 • gain advice on the development of resources, guidance on delivery and pathways information.

 Following an online information session (27/08/25), face-to-face workshops were held in Darwin (09/09/25), Brisbane (11/09/25).
 Perth (14/10/25), Adelaide (16/10/25), Sydney (21/10/25), Canberra (23/10/25), Melbourne (28/10/25) and Hobart (30/10/25) and we also held online workshops (17/10/25, 24/10/25, 01/10/25).
-For those who missed out on a workshop, our online survey about proposed changes to the HLT37015 Certificate III in Sterilisation Services and HLT47015 Certificate IV in Sterilisation Services qualifications will remain open until Friday 21 November 2025.
+For those who missed out on a workshop, our online survey about proposed changes to the HLT37015 Certificate III in Sterilisation Services and HLT47015 Certificate IV in Sterilisation Services qualifications remained open until Friday 21 November 2025.

 Summary of Proposed Changes